 According to media reports, the hotel policy stated: "Despite the fact that repeat customers and couples love our hotel, your friends and family may not.
 For every bad review left on any website, the group organiser will be charged £100 (maximum)".
 (At least they don't fine every member of the group leaving a bad review - only the group organiser!)

 This reminds me of the 'business' thinking back home in a communist Romania, where you had only two choices: "take it or leave it".
 It was still flourishing in 2007, the last time I visited my home country.
-One day I tried to buy a kilo of apples from the local farmers' market.
+On a sunny spring day I tried to buy apples from the local farmers' market.
 As I'm used to (and take for granted) here, in Australia, I tried to pick the good apples from the bad ones.
 The seller told me I couldn't do that.
-"You buy them as they are.
+"You buy them as they come.
 If you want to pick them, go and do that in the supermarket!" and he refused to serve me otherwise.
-Hence my money went to a big foreign supermarket.
-By economies of scale, they wouldn't care which apples made it to the check-out area - perky, juicy, rotten or apple pie - as long as they did!
+Hence my money went to a big foreign supermarket that, by economies of scale, wouldn't care less which apples made it to the check-out - perky, juicy, rotten or apple pie - as long as they did!

 So, is it unfair for small businesses to fight the big competition by any means necessary?
 I don't think so.
 But is it advisable to do so and alienate the customer in the process?
 I wouldn't recommend it.

 Consumers are now more demanding; they have access to a wide variety of choices.
 They also have the opportunity to express their opinion (whether good or bad) and demand a level of responsibility from the businesses they deal with.
 The size of these business (small, medium or large) is irrelevant.